carmenbentley/Assignment0/README.md

 | 14.
 Completed Assignment Rubric is embedded in README.md or included via markdown formatting.         | 2 points                   | None                                                                                                                                                                                                                                                                                                                                                                                                                                          |                          |
 | 15.
 Pull request received with new file [<unityid>.txt] requested to be merged into GitPractice repo. | 2 points                   | None                                                                                                                                                                                                                                                                                                                                                                                                                                          |                          |

-Your final grade will be computed based on 3 randomly selected rows from the above Assignment Grading Rubric.
+_Your final grade will be computed based on 3 randomly selected rows from the above Assignment Grading Rubric._
-**Example**:

 - Grading based on scores accumulated from rows 1, 8, and 12.
 Your grade will then be given based on the percentage of assignment points earned from the total possible assignment points of those rows.

 	Possible Example Grading Results: 18 possible assignment points